Juan Soto, Nationals tag Astros' Cole to win franchise's 1st World Series game | CBC Sports

 Yet it was a further testament to an eternal truth about baseball: It doesn't matter what you do the whole season if you don't get it done in October.

+"I think he's been so good for so long that there builds this thought of invincibility and that it's impossible to beat him," Astros manager AJ Hinch said.
+"So when it happens it is a surprise to all of us because we've watched for months this guy completely dominate the opposition."

 Soto finished with three hits and a stolen base.
-Three days shy of his 21st birthday, the wunderkind left fielder also snared Michael Brantley's try for late, tying hit.
+Three days shy of his 21st birthday, the wunderkind left fielder also snared Michael Brantley's late try for a tying hit.

 The MVP when Houston won its first crown in 2017, Springer set a record by connecting in his fifth straight Series game to make it 5-3 in the seventh.
 But reliever Daniel Hudson threw a fastball past rookie Yordan Alvarez with the bases loaded to end the inning.

 In the eighth, Springer put a charge into a drive to deep right-centre field, and it appeared as though he might've hit a tying, two-run homer.
-Springer took a couple hops out of the batter's box to watch, and had to settle for an RBI double when the ball hit off the glove of a leaping Adam Eaton.
+Springer took a couple of hops out of the batter's box to watch, and had to settle for an RBI double when the ball glanced off the glove of a leaping Adam Eaton at the fence.

 Heavily favoured at the start, the 107-win Astros will try to get even Wednesday night when Verlander faces Stephen Strasburg in another matchup of aces.